heisade/heisade.cybersecurityjourney.github.io/websites/index.md

 There should be whitespace between paragraphs.

 There should be whitespace between paragraphs.
-We recommend including a README, or a file with information about your project.
+We recommend that you include a README, or a file with information about your project.

 # Welcome to My Cybersecurity Journey!

 Hi, I'm Adeyinka!
 I'm passionate about cybersecurity and ethical hacking.
-I'm currently working on improving my penetration testing skills and learning about networking and security tools.
+I'm working on improving my penetration testing skills and learning about networking and security tools.
 I aim to contribute to a safer internet and help organizations protect their systems.
 Feel free to explore my projects and learn more about my journey!

 ## EDUCATION